lennart-benschop/arturo/documents/kernel.md

 ### Mono Sound

-The sound can be set to function as a single channel using *ARTURO_MONO_SOUND* which is 0 by default, when non-zero the RP2040PC stereo channels are combined into a single channel.
+The sound can be set to function as a single channel using *ARTURO_MONO_SOUND* which is 1 by default, when zero the RP2040PC two channels operate seperately.

 ### Default Locale